-About Bambi Rattner, Psy.D.
+About Dr. Bambi Rattner, Psy.D.

 Bambi received her master’s degree in 1987 and has been in practice ever since.
 She received her doctorate in psychology in 1997 and has worked in pretty much every setting, with every age, and every population.
 She started in residential, inpatient psychiatric units, and sheltered workshops.
 She has worked in the schools and in nursing homes, seen clients outpatient and in-home.
 Her clients have ranged in age from 3–103.

-What Kind of Problems Can Be Addressed in a Retreat?
+What Else Can Be Addressed in a Retreat?

 •Depression: One of the most common symptoms of past trauma, depression can manifest as a general lack of motivation or interest in things that were once considered enjoyable or in severe cases as suicidal tendencies.
 Depression can change over time, often affected by seasonal changes and the amount of social contact.
 We have a tendency to downplay our depression if it is not overt, but coming to a retreat and working with a professional who is trained in the ways that trauma can manifest itself provides the opportunity to confront our depression for what it is; a coping mechanism for the unhealed wounds of our worst past experiences.
-Processing those memories can sometimes completely resolve depression in only a few days, freeing you from the painful emotions of your past.
+Processing those memories using therapy for trauma can sometimes completely resolve depression in only a few days, freeing you from the painful emotions of your past.

 • Anxiety: Anxiety can present itself in countless ways, affecting everything from our ability to meet new people to the ease with which we drift off to sleep.
 We may feel tremendous work-related anxiety as deadlines approach.
 At the extreme end, panic disorders can cause severe anxiety that often seems to emerge from nothing, gripping our body with intense feelings of terror and a sense that the end is near.
 Confronting anxiety during the retreat and processing the emotions behind it can yield seemingly miraculous results, offering you the freedom to finally breathe again and recognize that today you are safe and what you are afraid of is no longer a threat.